yaokarenn/Predictive-Site-Selection/README.md

 * `GET /api/renewal-forecast` - Fetches the baseline LSTM forecasts for major NYC neighborhoods
 * `GET /api/renewal-forecast/:id` - Fetches specific forecast data for a targeted neighborhood
 * `POST /api/ai-analysis` - Triggers the dual-model Gemini engine, expecting `id`, `name`, `borough`, and `currentMetrics` in the request body to generate a grounded 2031 predictive urban planning report

+## Limitations

+While this model provides deep strategic insights, there are current limitations to the data:
+* Many public datasets were incomplete, especially for Staten Island.
+* Most of the datasets utilized were from 2018-2022.
+* There are a lot of current economic events shifting the market right now, which can thus shift the predictions.
+For example, mass deportation could cause an increase in construction and production costs, leading to a decrease in new buildings.